CopernicaMarketingSoftware/AMQP-CPP/README.md

 you can implement the "monitor()" method to watch the file descriptors and hand over control back to AMQP-CPP when one of the sockets become active.

-For libev and libevent users, we have even implemented an example implementation, so that you do not even have to do this.
-Instead of implementing the monitor() method yourself, you can use the AMQP::LibEvHandler or AMQP:LibEventHandler classes instead:
+For libev, libuv and libevent users, we have even implemented an example implementation, so that you do not even have to do this.
+Instead of implementing the monitor() method yourself, you can use the AMQP::LibEvHandler, AMQP::LibUvHandler or AMQP:LibEventHandler classes instead:

 ````c++
 #include <ev.h>